AnnaKu32/thm-rooms/mKingdom/mKingdom.md

 EOF
 </pre>

-Copy your custom /tmp/hosts_fixed file and overwrites the system’s /etc/hosts file with it.
+Copy custom /tmp/hosts_fixed file and overwrite the system’s /etc/hosts file with it.
 <pre>cp /tmp/hosts_fixed /etc/hosts</pre>

 As shown below, the cron job is configured to reach the attacker's machine: